MorganHuegel/endurance-data-clientside/README.md

    Endurance Data is created using React for the front-end and Node.js for the back-end.

    *Front-end:* The clientside of this app is created using React.
 Redux is used to manage the high-level state of the app.
-React Stateful components are used to manage the state that is specific to each component.  `react-router-dom` is used to route users to different components based on their url path.  `moment.js` is used to format dates and perform calculations with the dates.  `enzyme` is used to test each component.
-As of now, each component is tested, but many tests are just smoke tests.
-API calls are made using Javascript's `fetch` method.
+React Stateful components are used to manage the state that is specific to each component.  `react-router-dom` is used to route users to different components based on their url path.  `moment.js` is used to format dates and perform calculations with the dates.  `enzyme` is used to test components.  `d3` is used to display the data-analysis feature.
 The server-side is located in a separate repo.

    *Back-end:* Here is the [server-side repo](https://github.com/thinkful-ei22/morgan-fullStack-server.git) for this application.
 The server-side is written in `Node.js` and uses `express` to route incoming requests.
-The app uses a MongoDB to store the data, which is hosted by mLab.com.
+The app uses a MongoDB to store the data, which is hosted on mLab.com.
 The server-side uses `bcryptjs` to encrypt user passwords for maximum security.
 The server-side also uses the `jsonwebtoken` library to issue webtokens to users, which is stored in local storage on the front-end.
 The server-side uses `mongoose` as the query library when making calls to the database.
 Server-side tests are written using the `mocha` and `chai` libraries, with `chai-http` to simulate requests to the server.
 The back-end is deployed live using [heroku](https://endurance-data-server.herokuapp.com/).

 ## Description of Key Code Snippets: